-It seems from scientific study that THC can interrupt the formation of neural networks in a baby.
+It seems from a scientific study that THC can interrupt the formation of neural networks in a baby.
 Of course, this is not something to play around with.
 A person cannot live, function, or survive without a brain that fully functions properly.
 Having THC interrupt your baby’s natural development process can result in birth defects that relate to the nervous system — one of the body’s most important systems for full health, functioning, and wellness.

-In fact, using THC while pregnant can threaten a baby’s birth rate altogether.
+The use of THC while pregnant can threaten a baby’s birth rate altogether.
 In other words, it poses a threat to your baby’s entire life and survival.
 Doctors strongly caution against using THC while pregnant.
 The risks are just too high.

 What About CBD?

-Clearly, any medical marijuana product that contains THC is not safe to use while pregnant.
+Any medical marijuana product that contains THC is not safe to use while pregnant.
 You should not intake anything in this realm.
 Avoid THC at all costs unless you don’t care about posing a threat to your baby’s entire life and survival.

 However, as you may know, CBD works differently from THC.
-It does not have a psycho active component.
+It does not have a psychoactive component.
 It interacts with your body differently.

-CBD appeals to people not because it gets them high, but because it offers many of the same medicinal properties and therapeutic benefits that the hemp plant in general does.
+CBD appeals to people not because it gets them high but because it offers many of the same medicinal properties and therapeutic benefits that the hemp plant in general, does.
 In essence, CBD’s draw is mostly medical.
 It offers the chance to reduce pain and inflammation, resist waves of nausea and appetite loss, and possibly even uplift your mood.